 - Desired by our spouses.

-Before we post we ask ourselves a dozen questions from:
+Before we post we ask ourselves an endless number of questions:

 - Is it good enough?
 Is it interesting?
 Will people like this?